Updated as per Nov 2020 circular of SEBI introducing Flexi Cap category

 Risk Involved: The credit quality of these funds is comparably high as 80% of the securities are of the highest credit rating, this makes the credit risk low.
 But, there is no restriction on the duration of these securities, the fund managers use this to generate returns, but as a result, these funds have a higher interest rate risk.

 Time Period: These funds can be used by people who have a higher risk appetite, but only for long terms.
-You can use these funds for investment of 5 years and above.
+You can use these funds for investments of 5 years and above.

 12. Credit Risk Funds